nim-ka/aoc_n64/INSTALL.md

 # Linux

+1] For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `baserom.<version>.z64`.
+This will be used for asset extraction.

-1] Install the following packages:
+2] Install the following packages:

 * make
 * git